Margaryta-Maletz/rsschool-cv/cv.md

 1. My name is ***Marharyta*** Malets.
 2. My phone number is __+375 (29) 352-26-92__.
 My email is <rita_maletz@mail.ru>.
    <hr>
-3. I look for a job now.
-I like learn and I do it very well.
-I want to study prograaming in RS-school and find work in EPAM.
+3. I like learn and I do it very well.
+I studied prograaming in RS-school in 2021.
+I started working in EPAM in August 2021.
    <hr>
-4. I don't have specialist knowledge now.
+4. I know HTML, CSS, JS and ReactJS quite good for my work.
-5. I don't have examples my works now, but I have example primitive code:
+5. Example primitive code:
    ```
       <!DOCTYPE html>
       <html lang="en">